trtprojects/SCC01_arduinoMotorDriver/readme.md

 More specific command info:
 Low level commands, probably for debug:
-* abX1234 (command individual motors as you describe)
+* abAnnnn (command individual motor on axis 'A' to position 'nnnn') ('A' needs to be lower case, like 'x' or 'y')
+* reAnnnn (command individual motor on axis 'A' to move by 'nnnn' steps, relative to current position) ('A' needs to be lower case, like 'x' or 'y')
 * psX (request position of axis X, would need to add two-way) (maybe you could run something like this after each homing to make sure everything’s behaving well)
-* hm  (have you been ‘homed’ since power on?) <TRUE | FALSE>
+* tm  (test motor)
+* he  (produce help output)

 Application type commands:
+* poAnnnn – (set position of motor on axis 'A' to position 'nnnn') (I think this tells the motor what position it's at - not tell it to move)
-* mv – move to next well
+* mo – move to next well
-* gf – go to first well
+* fw – go to first well
-* nw_XXYY – as you describe, but I suggest to require both X and Y to be two digits?
-So nw0508.. maybe not necessary, but easier?
-* hm – home all motors
+* ho – home all motors
-* cw – get current position in well coordinates < XXYY >
+* cw – get current position in well coordinates < NN >
 * st – return status.. maybe responses are <MOVING | READY | ERROR>

 ## Help